Is NS&I safe?

 Premium Bonds

-One of the most popular products from NS&I, Premium Bonds offer the chance to win tax-free cash prizes.
+One of the most popular products from NS&I are Premium Bonds, which offer the chance to win tax-free cash prizes.
 For each £1 invested, you get a chance of winning.
 If you save £500, you'll get 500 bonds and 500 chances to win a cash prize.
-Cash prizes vary between £25 and £1 million, and two Premium Bond holders win the £1 million jackpot each month.
+Cash prizes vary between £25 and £1 million, with two Premium Bond holders winning the £1 million jackpot each month.

 Jacob Wolinsky